panito69/mlp/README.md

 Go inside mlp folder and as a root lauch:  ```bash installgame.sh <gamename_here>```

+Available games:
+-CSGO
+-MINECRAFT
-Available games: CSGO MINECRAFT (More to come...)
+-(More to come...)

 ### Configuring